NickVanMaele-vonk/code2graph/project-docs/software_engineering_principles.md

 ### Fundamental Guidelines

 - **DRY (Don't Repeat Yourself)**: Eliminate code duplication.
 Never create new duplicate logic.
 Instead, analyse the code base for existing logic and give preference to refactoring and extending existing code.
+Important: if standard software or imported tools already offer standard functionality and interfaces then DO NOT create custom interfaces!
 - **KISS (Keep It Simple)**: Prefer simple solutions; use complexity only when necessary
 - **YAGNI (You Aren't Gonna Need It)**: Focus on current requirements, avoid over-engineering
 - **Fundamental solutions over temporary fixes**: Avoid implementing temporary fixes just to pass a test or to finish the implementation of some feature.
 Go for fundamental solutions that are logically correct and coherent.